UTFR/Article/README.md

 PCB Ordering

-The main controller was ordered from JLCPCB for quick, reliable, and cost-effective manufacturing.
+The main controller was ordered from  https://jlcpcb.com/RAT for quick, reliable, and cost-effective manufacturing.
 This ordering process is extremely simple and consists of the following four quick steps:
 1. Export Gerber files from Altium
-2. Click on the quote now button on the JLCPCB website
+2. Click on the quote now button on the  https://jlcpcb.com/RAT website
 3. Upload the Gerber files and double-check the PCB in the Gerber viewer then
-4. Click save to cart, select your shipping and pay.
-JLCPCB automatically detects all the PCB specifications, and fills out the order form for you.
+4. Click save to cart, select your shipping and pay. https://jlcpcb.com/RAT automatically detects all the PCB specifications, and fills out the order form for you.